 (iv) Other legitimate business purposes

 We may also collect and use personal information when it is necessary for other legitimate purposes, such as to help us conduct our business more effectively and efficiently – for example, for general HR resourcing on a global level, IT security/management, accounting purposes, or financial planning.
-We may also process your personal information to investigate violations of law or breaches of our own internal policies.
+We may also process your personal information to measure employee engagement, investigate violations of law or breaches of our own internal policies.

 (v) Law-related purposes